Hack The Box - Scrambled

 nc connect scramblecorp orders

-Then, I sent the payload in the format UPLOAD_ORDER;<PAYLOAD_HERE>
+Then, I sent the payload in the format UPLOAD_ORDER;<PAYLOAD_HERE>:

 send payload